codekitchensd/2017-08-17-intro-to-openframeworks/README.md

 ## Learning

+AKA a very brief overview of core oF functionality.

-## Basic Graphics Primitives
+#### Basic Graphics Primitives

+#### Display Images

+#### Display Video

+#### Working in 3D

-##
+## Example Apps

-## Take a spin through oF examples!

 There are many examples included with openFrameworks.
+We've picked out a few interesting ones to go over.

+* SoundPlayer FFT Example
+* asciiVideo Example
+* multiTextureShader Example
+* opencvExample
+* noiseField2D Example
+* particles Example

+Spend some time looking through the other examples (at your leisure).

 ## Challenge

+Select one of the examples we've gone over and modify it in any way you choose.
+This could be as simple as adding basic mouse input, or as complex as writing custom noise functions to modify a noise field.
+Pick something you enjoy!

 ## Inspiration